pubnoconst/casdesk/README.md

 ---

-## Requirements
+## Requirements and Installation

-On Windows it requires VCRedist.
+* On Windows it requires VCRedist.
 Download it from this link here: https://aka.ms/vs/17/release/vc_redist.x64.exe

+* Install the latest version from here: https:://www.github.com/pubnoconst/casdesk/releases/latest

 ---
 ## Building